 What Is the Timeline?

-August–September 2021: Draft and publish a final plan and organize to put it into action!
+2022: We will share a full draft plan and distribute our neighborhood newspaper, then finalize and publish our final plan and organize to put it into action!

 In association with Registered Community Organizations 7th St Community Civic Association, Dickinson Square West Civic Association, East Passyunk Crossing Civic Association, Lower Moyamensing Civic Association, and Whitman Council